Barron Trump High Five: 10-Year-Old First Son ‘Embarrassed’ By Mom On Inauguration Day [Watch]

 A Barron Trump high five attempt was shot down during President Trump’s Inauguration on Friday and the video is now going viral.
 Apparently, even the first son gets embarrassed when his mom tries to be cool!
-According to

 According to News Australia, there was a point during Friday’s festivities when Melania Trump tried to high five her son and he totally pulled away, just like any kid his age might.

 In the video below, you can see that Melania Trump raises her hand to celebrate with her son, but he just makes a motion and doesn’t appease his mom.
-When she turns away, Barron makes another motion that could have been a “leave me alone, mom!” or something similar.
+When she turns away, Barron makes another motion that could have indicated “leave me alone, mom” or something similar.

-So, Barron Trump didn’t want to high five his mom — but that’s not the only time that Barron was “embarrassed” by her.
+So, Barron Trump didn’t want to high five his mom — but that’s not the only time that Barron was reportedly embarrassed by her.
 If you’re a parent, surely you can relate.
-According to Mail Online, Barron Trump was walking in the parade with his mom and dad when Melania tried to hold his hand.
+According to the Daily Mail, Barron Trump was walking in the parade with his mom and dad when Melania tried to hold his hand.

 Well, that simply wasn’t happening.

 “An embarrassed Barron Trump snatched his hand away from mother Melania during the inauguration parade on Friday.
 The 10-year-old acted like an awkward preteen when he refused to hold hands with the new First Lady.
-The youngest member of the Trump clan was quick to shake off his mother’s attempts to grab him when the world’s cameras were focused on the family,” Mail Online reported.
+The youngest member of the Trump clan was quick to shake off his mother’s attempts to grab him when the world’s cameras were focused on the family,” the Daily Mail reported.

 Check out the video of Melania trying to hold hands with Barron below.